 User-friendly Dashboard | ✓ | ✓ |

-NetSuite and QuickBooks Online have extensive dashboards that provide a lot of information and reports, such as A/R Aging and Cash Flow, and both allow you to set privileges to determine what information users have access to.
 However, NetSuite is more advanced and can be a bit intimidating to new users.
-NetSuite’s ability to track KPIs and view trends over a specified period makes it a more attractive option than QuickBooks Online, which only offers this with its Advanced plan.
-It is for this reason that we determined a tie for this category.
+Its ability to track KPIs and view trends over a specified period makes it a more attractive option than QuickBooks Online, which only offers those with its Advanced plan.
+It is for this reason that I determined a tie for this category.

 The QuickBooks Online Dashboard is similar to NetSuite’s in that it provides access to quite a bit of information on the initial home screen.
 You’ll notice that the layout for each differs, and QuickBooks Online isn’t as cluttered.
 It gives you access to your account balances, income and expense reports, and graphs that illustrate the financial health of your business.
-Payroll and Live Bookkeeping are optional services that are available for an additional fee.

 - Left Navigation Bar: Each of these tabs will take you to a different function, such as invoicing customers, generating reports, and tracking projects.